BloomGameStudio/PlayerService/README.md

 ### **Start the App and listen on port 1323**

-Note: Depending on your system and context you may have to configure your image & container versions view the official Docker Compose documentation on how Docker determines what and how it runs images & containers and how <docker-compose up> behaves.
+Note: Depending on your system and context you may have to configure your image & container versions.
+View the official Docker Compose documentation on how Docker determines what and how it runs images & containers and how <docker-compose up> behaves.

-TLDR: Docker and by extension Docker Compose will chose the latest container and if that does not exist the latest image to run your application.
+TLDR: Docker and by extension Docker Compose will choose the latest container and if that does not exist the latest image to run your application.

-**Run the latest version that was build from the branch main.**
+**Run the latest version that was built from the branch main.**

-Note: If you have build a later version or somehow else have a later version on your system a version that docker thinks is later than what was build from main it will most likely use that.
+Note: If you have built a later version or somehow else have a later version on your system a version that docker thinks is later than what was built from main it will most likely use that.
-Which resulst in you not runing the version from main and not runing the intended version.
+This results in you not running the version from main and not running the intended version.
 This will automatically be resolved for you if a new push to main happens.

         docker-compose up
         // CTRL + C to stop

-**Run & Build the current state of the currently checkout out branch.**
+**Run & Build the current state of the currently checked out branch.**

-Note: This will build a image and run and build a container which probably is a later version than the prebuild image built from the main branch.
+Note: This will build a image and run and build a container which probably is a later version than the prebuilt image built from the main branch.

         docker-compose up --build
         // CTRL + C to stop

-        // If there are caching issues or some other problems or you want to be 100% sure that you run and have build the latest version of the current branch you can run: docker-compose up --build --force-recreate
+        // If there are caching issues or some other problems or you want to be 100% sure that you run and have built the latest version of the current branch you can run: docker-compose up --build --force-recreate
         // This will recreate everything and might take longer.